 The government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
+The City does not have any business-type activities.
 The governmental activities of the City include parks and recreation, police and court, public works, and general government.